tinko26/ao/docs/api/src/ao/ao_lfsr.h.md

     uint64_t seed;
 };
 ```

-This type represents a linear-feedback shift register with a maximum width of 64 bits.
-It consists of the following members.

 | `polynomial` | The generator polynomial. |
 | `seed` | The seed or current value of the register. |